Zeriabo/ZwashApp/README.md

 TODO:

-Implement accouting for stations calculate the revenue push notifications
+Implement accouting microservice for stations calculate the revenue Implementing a Microservies architecture push notifications

 Rating system: Allow users to rate their experience with the car wash and the service they received.